Yehuda Moon & the Kickstand Cyclery

 Tropes used by this webcomic:

-- Art Evolution: The drawing style is very loose in the beginning.
+- The drawing style is very loose in the beginning.
 Yehuda goes from very thin to a normal body size while Joe's unibrow is replace by two bushy eyebrows.

 - Thistle gets noticeably thinner, but this may be justified as she starts bicycling everywhere.